 Several key themes have dominated the hospital management DEI (diversity, equity and inclusion) area during this research period, including a general push towards a more comprehensive approach to the subject.

-Providing education, advice and guidelines is something being tackled by several organisations, with good examples being Mayo Clinic’s ‘4 pillars to tackle diversity’ initiative, and work by regulators like the American Hospital Association who have also joined the push to provide guidance.
+Providing education, advice and guidelines is something being tackled by several organizations, with good examples being Mayo Clinic’s ‘4 pillars to tackle diversity’ initiative, and work by regulators like the American Hospital Association who have also joined the push to provide guidance.

 Of course having targets, rules and statements of intent is all very well, but progress must be supervised and checked by dedicated individuals, in light of this we have also seen during the research period companies taking the important step of appointing their first chief DEI officers.